d4rken-org/sdmaid-se/PRIVACY_POLICY.md

 SD Maid contains a "Message of the day" (MOTD) system that can show the user one-time dismissable messages.
 Data for the messages is hosted on GitHub within SD Maid's respository.
 SD Maid sends HTTP GET requests (similar to visiting a link with a web browser) to GitHub's servers to check for new MOTDs.
 A GitHub account is not required.

+The MOTD check is optional and can be disabled in settings.

 GitHubs privacy policy can be found here: https://docs.github.com/site-policy/privacy-policies/github-privacy-statement